cchexcode/qop/docs/README.md

 *   `<ID>`: Migration ID to revert (required)
 *   `-t, --timeout <TIMEOUT>`: Statement timeout in seconds.
 *   `-r, --remote`: Use the `down.sql` from the database instead of the local file.
+*   `-y, --yes`: Skip confirmation prompts and revert migration automatically
+*   `--dry`: Execute migration in a transaction but rollback instead of committing (conflicts with `--yes`)

 #### SQLite Commands